memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ### Training a model

-Now that we have a way to transform our graph to a `StellarGraph` object we can easily use everything `stellargraph` package provides.
+Now that we have a way to transform our graph to a `StellarGraph` object we can easily use everything the StellarGraph provides.
+Let's start defining the procedure that will train a model on our data.
+We will name the procedure `train` and it will return the `test_acc` and `test_loss` measured after the training.

 ```python
 @mgp.read_proc